VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Introduction

 In recent years, neural network-based deep learning methods have been widely used in addressing bias field correction.
 Smiko~\textit{et al.} introduced an implicit training method for MRI bias field removal, bypassing the need for ground-truth data and enabling non-medical data for model training~\cite{simko2022mri}.
 This approach generalized better across various anatomies and significantly outperformed traditional methods such as N4ITK in both speed and performance.
 Besides, Sridhara~\textit{et al.} proposed a deep learning approach leveraging an autoencoding framework to estimate bias fields in MRI images ~\cite{sridhara2021bias}.
 By correcting intensity inhomogeneities, this method improved tissue classification accuracy, outperforming traditional histogram-based methods when evaluated against ground-truth results.
 In addition, Chen~\textit{et al.} introduced a novel end-to-end 3D adversarial bias correction network (ABCnet) for infant brain MRI analysis, addressing challenges posed by the dynamic, heterogeneous intensity contrasts caused by nonuniform myelination~\cite{chen2021abcnet}.
 The ABCnet was trained alternately to minimize generative and adversarial losses, incorporating a tissue-aware local intensity uniformity term for reducing intensity variation, alongside terms for bias field smoothness and method robustness.
 It improved accuracy and efficiency in both simulated and real infant brain datasets.
 However, these approaches have notable limitations: (1) They often require multiple types of annotations, such as bias field maps and tissue segmentations, which are difficult to obtain in body MRI.
 (2) They typically rely on leveraging the globally smooth and spatially coherent nature of bias fields to facilitate estimation.
 However, the inherent complexity of body MRI disrupts such global trends.
 Anatomical regions such as the abdomen and prostate exhibit diverse and heterogeneous tissue properties, leading to pronounced inter- and intra-organ intensity variations that complicate the separation of tissue structures and bias fields.
+Moreover, the MeMGB-Diff~\cite{qiu2025memgb} adopts a self-supervised learning strategy by modeling the three-dimensional bias field as a multivariate Gaussian and randomly generating synthetic bias fields during training.
+This approach effectively approximates the statistical properties of real bias artifacts in brain MRI specifically.
+Nevertheless, its generalizability to body MRI remains limited.
+The simulated bias fields used for training cannot adequately capture the complex and heterogeneous bias distributions present in real body MRI data, which restricts the robustness and applicability of the model beyond brain imaging.
 Hence, comprehensive studies on neural network-based methods for body MRI bias correction are urgently needed but still lacking.